Chia-Network/chialisp-web/docs/coins_spends_and_wallets.md

 ---
-id: doc2
+id: coins_spends_and_wallets
 title: 2 - Coins, Spends and Wallets
 ---

 This guide directly continues on from [part 1](/docs/) so if you haven't read that, please do so before reading this.

 This section of the guide will cover evaluating a program inside a program, how ChiaLisp relates to transactions and coins on the Chia network, and cover some techniques to create smart transactions using ChiaLisp.
-If there are any terms that you aren't sure of, be sure to check the [glossary](/docs/doc5).
+If there are any terms that you aren't sure of, be sure to check the [glossary](/docs/glossary).

 ## Coins